The 4 Key Components of Quality Learning Materials

 Registered Training Organisations in Australia require teaching staff to hold an accredited Certificate IV in Training and Assessment, and major universities insist on basic training in the foundations of teaching and learning; here are a few examples of mandatory training for teaching academics at our leading Australian universities: Curtin University, Australian National University, Macquarie University.
 All their programs are slightly different but if you really look into the content, they’re all essentially the same.

 Introducing the hallmarks of any Quality Learning Experience:

 Connect, Create, Communicate and Critique.

 I’ve been a teacher and a learner in hundreds of programs and courses over the years, from $50 online courses right through to Masters levels programs at sandstone universities, and regardless of whether it’s online, face to face, cheap or expensive, when it’s lacklustre, I can almost guarantee you that at least one of these 4 components is the problem.

 - OUTCOMES: Needs based, current, and solves a problem

 What happens when some of these things are out of whack?
 You get grumpy learners.

-If your ‘Connect’ is off, there’s a fair chance there wasn’t a complete picture of how the course will operate, including the complete user experience, how the teacher and learners will communicate, what will be included, how the content will be accessed, OR what the course, program or workshop series will achieve overall.
+If your ‘Connect’ is off, there’s a fair chance there wasn’t a complete picture of how the course will operate, including the complete user experience, how the teacher and learners will communicate, what content and support will be included, how the content will be accessed, OR what the course, program or workshop series will achieve overall.

 When you fail to really identify your client needs, the different ways people learn, and the exact expectations around the full user experience, you open yourself up to refund requests, mismatched expectations and a minefield of ‘but I thought I was getting X’ or ‘that didn’t really hit the mark‘ type complaints.